Art (B.A., B.F.A., B.S.)

 |COB 218||BUS 241||No equivalent||For Industrial Design; only transfers from BRCC, DSLCC, NVCC, LFCC, GCC, & PVCC|

 Advising NotesPlease Read: This major guide is a list of all possible major courses offered in the Virginia Community College System.
 Not all courses may be offered at your community college, and you are not required to complete all these courses in order to transfer.
 Rather, it’s designed to help you meet JMU major requirements before you transfer, and be better prepared to progress through the major once you arrive at JMU.
 Please be sure to read the advising notes for additional information on the major.

 1. Students must submit a portfolio of their work in order to be considered for admission to the art program.
-See the department's Web site (click on Admissions/Admission requirements) for review dates and more information on the portfolio.Please Note: Graphic Design and Interior Design are now listed as separate majors; please refer to the major guides index to view those major guides.
+See the department's Web site (click on Admissions/Admission requirements) for review dates and more information on the portfolio.Please Note: Graphic Design and Interior Architecture are now listed as separate majors; please refer to the major guides index to view those major guides.

 2. The industrial design emphasis requires 60 credits in art and art history courses and a combined 20-21 credits in electives from Integrated Science and Technology (ISAT) and the College of Business (COB). br />3.
 It is possible for students to receive upper division studio art credit in transfer, however course content (course description, course syllabi, and/or samples of work done in class) may be required to determine transferability.